Auction-Fundraisers

 Plant Auction-Fundraiser

-The auction ends at 6:00pm PST, this Sunday, October 20
+The make up auction closed at 6:00pm PST, October 30

-Bidding process is the same as last auction & simplified from early auctions.
+The main bidding process is the same as last auction.

 To place a bid- ( please read fully before bidding! )